Finding You (film): Production

-Filming was in Ireland, in and around Dublin, Clare, Offaly, Kildare, Cooley and Carlingford, Co.
-Louth; and also in New York City, Los Angeles and Nashville.
+Filming was in Ireland, in and around Dublin, Clare, Offaly, Kildare, Cooley and Carlingford, County Louth; and also in New York City, Los Angeles and Nashville.
 In September 2020, it was announced that Roadside Attractions had acquired the film's US theatrical distribution rights from Red Sky Studios, Nook Lane Entertainment and MK1 Studios.
 The film's initial title, There You'll Find Me, was renamed to Finding You.

 Release

 The film was released theatrically in the United States on May 14, 2021, by Roadside Attractions.

 Reception

 Box office

 Finding You was projected to gross $532,000-$1 million in its opening weekend.
 It made $323,000 from 1,314 theaters on its first day, and $954,000 over its opening weekend.

 Critical response

-According to review aggregator Rotten Tomatoes, 53% of 38 critics reviewed the film positively, with an average rating of 5.2/10.
+On review aggregator Rotten Tomatoes, 53% of 38 reviews were positive, with an average rating of 5.2/10.
 The website's critics consensus reads: "Although Finding You manages to fit every contrivance possible into its story, its charming fluff and sharp humor may be enough to win the hearts of romance fans."
 Audiences surveyed by PostTrak gave the film a 71% positive score, with 46% saying they would definitely recommend it.

-Giving the film 2.5/4 stars, Michael O'Sullivan positively reviewed the film for the Washington Post, writing that although it contained "no real surprises...
+Giving the film 2.5 out of 4 stars, Michael O'Sullivan positively reviewed the film for the Washington Post, writing that although it contained "no real surprises...
 Finding You kinda, sorta [works]."
-Plugged In reviewer Paul Asay opined that while the story is "fairly predictable", it illustrated well "that sex and romance aren't synonymous; that kindness matters; and that even in moments of disappointment, God may be operating behind the scenes."
-Tara McNamara of Common Sense Media also commented on the film's religious themes, writing that "the movie's faith-based elements has a mic-drop moment, but it happens without a single line of dialogue and isn't jarring or forced."
-McNamara gave the film 3/5 stars, praising the well-assembled cast and the setting in the Irish countryside, noting that the film was more a coming-of-age story than a romance.
+Plugged In (publication) reviewer Paul Asay opined that while the story is "fairly predictable", it illustrated well "that sex and romance aren't synonymous; that kindness matters; and that even in moments of disappointment, God may be operating behind the scenes."
+Tara McNamara of Common Sense Media commented on the film's religious themes, writing that "the movie's faith-based element has a mic-drop moment, but it happens without a single line of dialogue and isn't jarring or forced."
+McNamara gave the film 3 out of 5 stars, praising the well-assembled cast and the setting in the Irish countryside, noting that the film was more a coming-of-age story than a romance.

 In a mixed review for the Los Angeles Times, Michael Ordoña praised many of the cast members but criticized the film's determination "to be PG-clean" and Finley's character, saying she lacked personality.
 Giving the film a grade of "C", Adam Graham of the Detroit News opined that the film was heavily clichéd and lacked anything of substance "except for the exquisite greenery of Ireland."
-Kate Erbland of Indie Wire gave it a "C−" grade, deriding it for its predictability, but noting that it contained "brief moments of magic":
+Kate Erbland of Indie Wire gave it a "C−" grade, deriding it for its predictability, but noting that it contained "brief moments of magic".
+Erbland says "flashes of sweetness and smartness are stuck in between increasingly odd twists and tropes, eager to play up the "Notting Hill" of it all without actually doing the work to make it stick."